Tlmgeorge/first-repo/README.md

 # first-repo
-This is a repository of some of my individual work on data science and Machine Learning.
+This is a repository of some of my individual work on data science.